ptorr-msft/sdk-api/sdk-api-src/content/handleapi/nf-handleapi-duplicatehandle.md

 ### -param hSourceProcessHandle [in]

 A handle to the process with the handle to be duplicated.
-This could be the calling process or a different process.